singerla/pptx-automizer/README.md

 # pptx-automizer
 This is a pptx generator for Node.js based on templates.
 It can read pptx files and insert selected slides into another presentation.
 Compared to other pptx libraries (such as [PptxGenJS](https://github.com/gitbrent/PptxGenJS), [officegen](https://github.com/Ziv-Barber/officegen) or [node-pptx](https://github.com/heavysixer/node-pptx)), *pptx-automizer* will not write files from scratch, but edit and merge existing pptx files.
 Template slides are styled with PowerPoint and will be merged 1:1 into the output presentation.

 It is also possible to choose a certain element by its name from a slide and insert it to another template slide.
-Take a look at <code>slide.addElement()<code> from the example below.
+Take a look at <code>slide.addElement()</code> from the example below.

 ## Requirements
 This generator can only be used on the server-side and requires a [Node.js](https://nodejs.org/en/download/package-manager/) environment.